Ee-Chee/Spiced-Academy-tabasco-curriculum/wk6_promises/README.md

     A third option would be to write two new functions that each return a promise created with the `Promise` constructor and call `fs.readdir` or `fs.stat` in the function you pass to `Promise`.

-    Once you have your `logSizes` function working with your promisified `readdir` and `stat`, modify it so that it returns a single promise that is resolved when all of the promises it causes to be created are resolved.
+    Once you have your `logSizes` function working with your promisified `readdir` and `stat`, modify it so that it returns a single promise that is resolved when all of the promises it causes creates are resolved.

     Finally, call `logSizes` and pass it the path to your files directory.
 When the promise it returns is resolved, log the string `"done!"` to the console.
 The output should end up looking like this: